csommerl/js120/lesson2/lesson2_notes.md

 ### Property Look-Up in the Prototype Chain

-...
+When attempting to access a property of an object, JavaScript first looks within the object's own properties.
+If it doesn't find the property there, it then looks within the properties of the object's prototype.
+It continues this process until it reaches `Object.prototype`, and if the property is not found there, `undefined` is returned.

+Thus, if two objects within a prototype chain share a property with the same name, accessing or assigning that property name will access the property of the object in the prototype chain that is closer to the calling object.

 ### Methods on Object.prototype

-`Object.prototype` supplies several useful built-in methods for objects that have it as a prototype.
+`Object.prototype` has several useful built-in non-enumerable methods for objects that have it as a prototype.
 These include:

-1. `Object.prototype.hasOwnProperty(prop)`: seen above
+1. `Object.prototype.hasOwnProperty(prop)`: returns a boolean reprenting whether the calling object has as its own property `prop`
-2. `Object.prototype.toString()`: returns string representation of the object
+2. `Object.prototype.toString()`: returns a string representation of the object
 3. `Object.prototype.isPrototypeOf(obj)`: returns a boolean representing whether the ==calling object== is a prototype of `obj`

 ### Objects Without Prototypes

-...
+**A clean or bare object** is one whose prototype is set to `null` and so does not have `Object.prototype` within its prototype chain.
+It thus does not have the built-in properties or methods of JavaScript objects.

+To test for whether an object has the usual built-in properties, use a guard clause with `Object.getPrototypeOf()`.

 ---